-In addition, MISO and SPP have begun a related but separate process, the Joint Targeted Interconnection Queue (JTIQ), to evaluate potential joint transmission projects that would reduce transmission upgrade costs when proposed new generation projects affect the others transmission network.
-Initial planning for this joint MISO/SPP effort, started in December 2020.
-The most recent summary of the JTIQ projects and potential cost allocation approaches were most recently summarized at a MISO Planning Advisory Committee meeting in November 2022.10
+In addition, MISO and SPP completed a related but separate planning process in 2022, the JTIQ study, to evaluate potential joint transmission projects that would reduce transmission upgrade costs when proposed new generation projects affect the others transmission network.
+The planning for this joint MISO/SPP effort started in December 2020.
+The most recent summary of the JTIQ projects and potential cost allocation approaches was provided at a MISO Planning Advisory Committee meeting in November 2023.
+MISO expects to file its proposed cost allocation for these projects at FERC in first quarter 2024.